Medicare Supplement Plan G

 Medical Services Covered with Medicare Supplement Plan G

-Anything that Original Medicare covers, Plan G will also cover, minus the outpatient deductible.
+Anything that Medicare covers, Plan G will also cover, minus the outpatient deductible.
 It covers your inpatient hospital costs, as well as outpatient.
 Medical services that fall under outpatient include lab work, x-rays, exams, surgeries, durable medicare equipment, etc.

 Medicare Supplement Plan G will cover: